nbrockington/vnn/README.md

 DONE-- Add neural network % performance to subplot titles for final Training Set and Test Set visualisations (to vnn1.m)

--- Implement user choice for uploading saved dataset or generating new dataset (via menu interface)

--- Visualisation of neural network learning and hidden units fo n-D data, n >= 3, on 2D and 3D scatter plots.
+-- Visualisation of neural network filters and structure for nD data, n >= 3.
+Possible 3D scatter plots?

--- Make neural network structure (no. of hidden layers, number of units in each layer) flexible and selected by user

 -- More dataset distribution shapes, including "ribbons"